Zotolok/Application-Web-Design/evidence2_WAD/README.md

 6. Create a new database named "library"
 7. Go to another browser tab and write "localhost/evidence2_WAD/public/index" this place is where you can see, create, update and delete the books from the database.

-Note: If you are not able to enter to the /index page, go to "localhost/evidence2_WAD/public/create" and add a book, remember to put number in the published year field
+Note: If you are not able to enter to the /index page, go to "localhost/evidence2_WAD/public/create" and add a book, remember to put just numbers in the published year field

 With the previous instructions, you will open this project and test it.
 Finally